Skip to content

 EC2

-Amazon Elastic Compute Cloud (EC2) is a core AWS service that provides resizable virtual servers (instances) in the cloud.
-EC2 offers a wide range of instance types optimized for different workloads, along with flexible pricing models, storage options, and networking configurations.
-It forms the foundation of most AWS infrastructure deployments.
+Amazon Elastic Compute Cloud (EC2) provides resizable virtual servers with a wide range of instance types, pricing models, storage, and networking configurations.

 Instance Types